On the abelian structure of noncompetitive chemical reaction networks: Non competitive CRNs

 for stoichiometric coefficients $\alpha_i$, $\alpha'_i$, $\alpha'_i$, $\beta_{ik}$ and $\beta'_{il}$, that satisfy the constraints $\alpha'_i\ge \alpha_i$, for all $i\in U_0$, and $\beta'_{il}<\beta_{il}$, for all $i\in U_l$, $l=1,\ldots,p$.

 \end{lemma}

-Lemma \ref{StructuralComplexGraph} implies that the graphs of complexes of noncompetitive CRNs possess the following generic properties: \begin{itemize} \item{} Complexes of types 1 and 4 cannot be the origin of a directed edge of ${\mathcal E}$. \item{} Complexes of type 2 with ${\rm supp}(\nu) \cap ({\mathcal S}\setminus U_0) = U_k$ for some $k$ can be the origin of a unique edge of ${\mathcal E}$. \item{} Complexes of type 3 with ${\rm supp}(\nu)\subset U_0$ can be the origin of possibly multiple edges of ${\mathcal E}$. \end{itemize}
+Lemma \ref{StructuralComplexGraph} implies that the graphs of complexes of noncompetitive CRNs possess the following generic properties: \begin{itemize} \item{} Complexes of type 0 with ${\rm supp}(\nu)\subset U_0$ can be the origin of possibly multiple edges of ${\mathcal E}$. \item{} Complexes of type 1a with ${\rm supp}(\nu) \cap ({\mathcal S}\setminus U_0) = U_k$ for some $k$ can be the origin of a unique edge of ${\mathcal E}$. \item{} Complexes of types 1b and 2 cannot be the origin of a directed edge of ${\mathcal E}$.